simonrad/sublime-selection-tools/README.md

 - Shorten Selection
     - Shortens the selection by one character both at the front and the back.
     - This can be useful when expanding the selection to quotes or brackets.
 Sometimes you don't want to select the quotes, or the lines containing the brackets.

+### To use

+Add your desired key bindings to your User sublime-keymap file.
+An example keymap file is provided.